-People often ask why are there so many marbles on the beach?
-The first glass marbles were made in 1846, but stone or clay marbles are documented to have been found from around 2500 BCE.
+People often ask why are there so many marbles on the beach.
+Mostly, marbles come from coastal rubbish dumps, from aerosol cans, codd bottles, and children’s toys.
+The first glass marbles were made in 1846, but stone or clay marbles have been documented to have been found from around 2500 BCE.
 There are many reasons why there are so many marbles on the beach, and in this article, we will give a thorough explanation.

 What to expect from our article

 Codd marbles – cod marbles are often found on the beach from bottles that were discarded into the sea or from coastal rubbish dumps.
 These marbles come from bottles called “codd” bottles, where the marble was used as a stopper.

 A codd bottle is a type of bottle that was used for carbonated drinks.
 The design of a codd bottle was based on a glass marble that is held against a rubber seal and sits within a recess in the lip of the bottle.
 This type of bottle is still used in India; modern-day codd bottles are used in Japan.

 Codd bottles came in various colours, and so did the marbles inside them.
 Codd marbles are usually a solid round piece of glass with no interior colours or patterns.
 The most popular colour is aqua, but you can also find green, teal, red, and even blue.

 Aerosol spray paint marbles: marbles were every little boy’s friend back in an era where kids played outside, but when those little boys grew up and stopped playing with marbles, manufacturers had to find another use for them.
 Marbles started to be used inside of aerosol spray paint tins, much like nail varnish.
 When it was shaken, the marble would mix the paint inside.
 Coastal rubbish dumps were common back in those days, and over time the tin would erode, leaving the marble behind.